jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (a) in relation to a port, means—
       (i) the owner of the port; or
       (ii) if the owner is not responsible for the operation or management of the port, the manager of the port or any other person who is, for the time being, responsible for the operation or management of the port:
-    (b) in relation to an airport,—
+    (b) in relation to an airport, means—
-      (i) means a local authority for the time being authorised under section 3 of the Airport Authorities Act 1966 to operate or manage the airport; and
+      (i) an airport authority within the meaning of the Airport Authorities Act 1966 that operates or manages the airport; and
-      (ii) includes any person or association of persons or airport company authorised under section 3(3) of the Airport Authorities Act 1966 to exercise the powers or functions of a local authority under that section
+      (ii) an airport operator registered under Part 7 of the Civil Aviation Act 2023 in relation to the airport
   - **passenger** , in relation to a craft,—
     (a) means a person, other than a member of the crew, who is carried in or on the craft with the consent of the carrier, or the person in charge, of the craft; but
     (b) for the purpose of any provision in this Act or secondary legislation made under this Act that deems certain passengers to hold a visa and to have been granted entry permission, does not include a person who is a member of a mass arrival group